Tourism in South Korea

-Tourism in South Korea refers to the tourist industry in the Republic of Korea.
-In 2012, 11.1 million foreign tourists visited South Korea, making it the 20th most visited country in the world, and the 5th most visited in Asia.
-Most non-Korean tourists come from other parts of East Asia such as Japan, China, Taiwan, and Hong Kong.
-The recent popularity of Korean popular culture, often known as the "Korean Wave", in these countries has increased tourist arrivals.
-Seoul is the principal tourist destination for visitors; popular tourist destinations outside of Seoul include the major coastal city of Busan, the Seorak-san national park, the historic city of Gyeongju and subtropical Jeju Island.
-Traveling to North Korea is not normally possible without a special permission.
+Tourism in South Korea and its industry caters to both foreign and domestic tourists.
+The country has 16 World Heritage Sites, including Changdeokgung Palace, Namhansanseong and Hwaseong Fortress.
+Seoul is the principal tourist destination for visitors.
+Popular tourist destinations outside of the capital include the major coastal city of Busan, the Seorak-san national park, the historic city of Gyeongju and subtropical Jeju Island.

-Korean tourism industry
+Tourism industry

+Tourism has been encouraged by Korean government.
+The worldwide popularity of Korean popular culture, often known as the Korean Wave (i.e. Korean entertainment products such as Korean dramas and K-pop) has significantly increased tourist arrivals.
+Most non-Korean tourists come from East Asia and North America, such as China, Taiwan and the United States.
+In 2024, 16.37 million foreign tourists visited South Korea.

 The majority of the South Korean tourist industry is supported by domestic tourism.
 Thanks to the country's extensive network of trains and buses, most of the country lies within a day's round trip of any major city.

-International tourists come primarily from nearby countries in Asia.
-Japan, China, Hong Kong and Taiwan together account for roughly 75% of the total number of international tourists.
+International tourists come primarily from nearby countries or regions in Asia.
+Japan, mainland China, Hong Kong and Taiwan together account for roughly 75% of the total number of international tourists.
 In addition, the Korean Wave has brought increasing numbers of tourists from Southeast Asia and India.
 The Korea Tourism Organization (KTO) is targeting 100,000 arrivals from India in 2013.

-Travel destinations of Korean tourists
+The Ministry of Culture, Sports and Tourism, together with the Korea Tourism Organization, appoints globally-known South Korean personalities as honorary ambassadors for their campaigns to promote South Korean tourism.
+They have included Korean Wave figures like boy group BTS, actor Lee Jung-jae, girl group NewJeans (2024), and actor Park Bo-gum (2025).

+Domestic tourism

 The number of Korean domestic tourists has increased since 2010.
-The number of people who participated in domestic travel (which includes one-day trips) was about 238.3 million (in 2015).
-It increased by 4.9% compared to 2014 (227.1 million).
+The number of people who participated in domestic travel (which includes one-day trips) was about 238.3 million (in 2015), increased by 4.9% compared to 2014 (227.1 million).
 In 2014, Korean's domestic tourism expenditure was ₩14.4 trillion.

-Also, Korean oversea tourists keep increasing since 2010.
-From 2012 to 2014, the number of people travelling overseas has risen by about 8.2% on average.
-In 2014, number of Korean oversea tourists was about 16.1 million.
-And Korean oversea tourism expenditure was $19,469.9 million.
+Also, Korean overseas tourist numbers have been increasing since 2010.
+From 2012 to 2014, the number of South Koreans travelling overseas has risen by about 8.2% on average.
+In 2014, number of Korean overseas tourists was about 16.1 million.
+And Korean overseas tourism expenditure was $19,469.9 million.